 It was the question that waged wars among young girls across the globe: *NSYNC or Backstreet Boys?
 Whichever band you chose meant you were drawing your line in the sand.
-I don’t remember the exact moment I realised both fangroups weren’t created equal, I mean, one clearly had better taste than the other, right?
-In elementary school, my art teacher allowed the class to bring in music, with one caveat – no parental advisory stickers.
-To my dismay, someone brought in Backstreet Boys .
+I don’t remember the exact moment I realized both fangroups weren’t created equal, I mean, one clearly had better taste than the other, right?
+In elementary school, my art teacher allowed the class to bring in music, with one caveat—no parental advisory stickers.
+To my dismay, someone brought in Backstreet Boys.
 When the chorus dropped, I couldn’t help but alter the lyrics loud enough for the entire class to hear, “Backstreet’s whack, alright!”
 It was the moment I knew I was an *NSYNC girl forever and, despite the similarities between both bands, they just weren’t the same.

-*NSYNC was as sweet as the “bubblegum pop” genre suggested, and their cookie cutter image fit the mould of what successful pop acts exuded with What Would Jesus Do? bracelets draped from their wrists and given out for free at their concerts.
-Their self-titled debut was released in the US in 1998, after coming out in Europe first the year before, and is a reminder that at the time, there wasn’t a boy band in the popsphere as talented. * NSYNC is pop’s introductory course to genreless music.
+*NSYNC was as sweet as the “bubblegum pop” genre suggested, and their cookie cutter image fit the mold of what successful pop acts exuded with What Would Jesus Do? bracelets draped from their wrists and given out for free at their concerts.
+Their self-titled debut album turns 20 in 2018 and is a reminder that in ‘98, there wasn’t a boy band in the popsphere as talented as they were. * NSYNC is pop’s introductory course to genreless music.
 It was the watershed moment for five young men fighting for individuality buried within the industry’s formulaic standards.
 It was pop’s take on R&B, hip-hop, and even a little country that created a digestible album that encapsulated an era of frosted tips and unbuttoned silk blouses.

 When the group wasn’t borrowing from R&B they were exploring other genres that were faring well on the charts, like rock and country.
 “God Must Have Spent” was their endearing love song and a change of pace from the mixed signals sent on “Tearin’ Up My Heart” and “I Want You Back.”
 The original track belonged to country band and RCA labelmates, Alabama. *NSYNC’s rendition peaked at No. 8 on Billboard’s Hot 100, 14 spots ahead of Alabama’s.
 The covers seemed like a strategic move, and as *NSYNC remade Bread’s “Everything I Own,” and Christopher Cross’s “Sailing,” they were proving just how far their reach stretched.